Real Estate Financing Options: 2025 Rates & Requirements

 Short-term + renovation-required + limited capital profile = Bridge loans or hard money financing provide rapid capital without extensive income verification.
 Long-term + move-in ready + self-employed profile = DSCR loans focus on property income, enabling qualification without W-2 income documentation.
 Established portfolio + W-2 income + substantial capital profile = Conventional mortgages and refinancing options offer lowest rates and most flexibility.

-2025 Investment Property Financing: Rates & Terms Compared
+2026 Investment Property Financing: Rates and Terms Compared for Rental Property Investors

-LTV (Loan-to-Value ratio) measures loan amount divided by property value, with investment properties typically requiring 75-80% LTV maximum (20-25% down payment equivalent) compared to 95-97% LTV available for primary residences.
+LTV measures the loan amount divided by property value.
+Investment properties usually require a maximum LTV of 75-80% (equivalent to a 20-25% down payment).
+Primary residences, however, can access 95-97% LTV.
 Below, five primary financing solutions are compared with current 2025 rates, qualification requirements, approval timelines, and specific use cases.
-These rates reflect current lending standards and assume qualifying borrower profiles noted in each column; your actual rate depends on credit score, down payment amount, property type, location, and specific lender.
+These rates reflect current lending standards and assume qualifying borrower profiles noted in each column.
+Your actual rate depends on credit score, down payment amount, property type, location, and specific lender.

 | Financing Type | Interest Rate (2025) | Down Payment | Approval Timeline | Best Use Case | Primary Requirement |